talister/photometrypipeline/doc/functions.rst

                    positions (e.g., Horizons position for moving
                    targets) in arcsec; requires two floats, one for RA and one for Dec
+   :param -fixed_coo: (optional) fixed target position (requires two
+                   floats, one for RA and one for Dec, coordinates in degrees)
    :param images:  images to run `pp_distill` on

    This function will automatically read the target name from the FITS